LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Publish.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Build Command
+# LambdaSharp Tool - Publish Command

-The `build` command compiles the module and all of its assets in preparation for publishing.
-If the module contains functions, their dependencies are resolved, the function project is built, and a Lambda-ready package is created.
-If the module contains file packages, the files are compressed into a zip archive.
+The `publish` command is used to upload the compiled module and its assets to the λ# tool deployment bucket.

 ## Arguments

-The `build` command takes an optional path.
-The path can either refer to a module file or a folder containing a `Module.yml` file.
+The `publish` command takes an optional path.
+The path can either refer to a manifest file, a module file, or a folder containing a `Module.yml` file.
+If the path does not refer to a manifest file, the `publish` command will invoke the `build` command to compile the module file and its assets.

 ```bash
 lash new function MyNewFunction
 ```

 ## Options